Academic Partnerships

 University of Birmingham

-We also provide bursaries at the University to enhance diversity in tech.
-This enables us to increase accessibility by removing barriers for underrepresented groups into Cyber Security, Data Science and AI and Machine Learning.
+We work with the University to enhance diversity in tech by removing barriers for underrepresented groups.
+We provide bursaries for the top performing master’s students at the University within the subject areas of Cyber Security, Data Science and AI and Machine Learning.